zhongqf/mattermost-gitlab-sonarqube-docker/README.md

-Dockerfiles for Mattermost in production
+# Production Docker deployment for Mattermost

-See [README.aws.md](./README.aws.md) if you want to install it on AWS Elastic Beanstalk.
+This project enables deployment of a Mattermost server in a multi-node production configuration using Docker.

 [![Build Status](https://travis-ci.org/mattermost/mattermost-docker.svg?branch=master)](https://travis-ci.org/mattermost/mattermost-docker)